scriptsandthings/Jamf_things/Bash/ReadMe.md

 #### If you're going to use the Jamf API, it is important to take steps to be as secure as possible.

-I would suggest looking at the API authentication options presented at the link below, by user [macnotes](https://github.com/macnotes/) rather then the methods given in some of these examples.
+I would suggest looking at the API authentication options presented at the link below, by user [macnotes](https://github.com/macnotes/) rather then the methods given in any of these examples.

 https://github.com/macnotes/jamfscripts/tree/main/jamfpro/getJamfApiCredentials